druchefavour/reactApp/README.md

 	* Inside index.html, set div id = "app" as a root element for our app and add bundle.js script which is our bundled app file.

  * APP FOLDER
    * Create an app folder.
 Inside the app folder:
      * Create an app.js file
      * Inside the app.js file
        * Include the Main React Dependencies
        * Require react
        * Require react-dom
        * Create config. directory.
-				* Inside the config directory, create a route.js file
+       * Inside the config directory,
+         * Create a route.js file
          * Inside the route.js file,
            * Require the react library
            * Require the react-router module
      * Inside the app folder
        * Create the component directory.
        * Inside the component directory
+         * Create children folder
+         * Inside the children folder
-					*Create a form.js to render the input form for the article search
+           * Create form.js to render the input form for the article search
            * Inside the form component, include React by requiring React
              * Create the form component using "React.createClass"
              * Inside the create class function set a generic state associated with the text being searched for
+             * Write the form as CONTROLLED COMPONENTS
              * Set a function "handleChange" that will respond to the user search input
              * Set a function which sets the parent to have the search term when the USER CLICKS SUBMIT and
              * prevents the HTML from trying to submit a form if the user hits "Enter" instead of clicking the button: use 'event.preventDefault()';
+             * Describe the form component's render method
+             * Export the component back for use in other files